eduardoagarcia/shef/README.md

 While many of Shef's capabilities can be implemented with bash scripts, Shef provides a structured approach that eliminates the tediousness of advanced shell scripting.
-Shef offers interactive user prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, or input validation.
+Shef offers interactive user prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, colors, or input validation.

 Shef gives you the best of both worlds: the power of bash scripts with advanced features in a simple YAML format.

+> [!TIP]
+> Entire bash scripts can be embedded within an operation for even more functionality!

 ## Installation